ogrisel/wheelhouse-uploader/README.md

         cmdclass=vars(wheelhouse_uploader.cmd)
     )

-Put the URL of the public artifact repositories populated by the CI workers:
+Put the URL of the public artifact repositories populated by the CI workers in the `setup.cfg` file of the project:

     [wheelhouse_uploader]
     artifact_indexes=